 Bradford Lines, agency owner of Lines Insurance and Financial Services in Laurel, Maryland, says that too many consumers simply rely on round numbers when considering their life insurance needs, paying for coverage amounts of $250,000, $500,000 or $1 million.

 This is a mistake.
 Consumers should instead take the time to calculate their true insurance needs, Lines says.
 The good news?
 Lines says performing a life insurance needs analysis can take as little as 10 – 15 minutes, and that most insurance carriers offer free online tools to help with this calculation.

 "For a decision that can affect your family's future, 10 – 15 minutes of thought certainly seems worth it," Lines says.

-What to consider when performing this analysis?
+What should you consider when performing this analysis?
 Your outstanding debts, such as mortgages, student loans and credit card bills, matter.
 So does income replacement: How much would your family need to continue its current lifestyle should your income stream disappear?
 Lines said that a common rule of thumb states that you should take out enough life insurance to cover 5 years of your annual income.
 If you make $100,000 a year, then, your life insurance policy should come with a payout of at least $500,000.

 This amount could be higher, though.
 For instance, maybe you want your insurance policy to pay out enough to cover the future college expenses of your young children.
-You'd have to boost your coverage amount to meet this goal.
+You'd have to boost your coverage amount to meet this goal

 What Type Of Policy Is Best?